Michael J. Neufeld

-Michael J. Neufeld is a historian and author.
-He chaired the Space History Division at the Smithsonian’s National Air and Space Museum from 2007 to 2011, and continues to be a curator there.
+Michael John Neufeld (born July 7, 1951) is a Canadian historian and author.
+He chaired the Space History Division at the Smithsonian's National Air and Space Museum from 2007 to 2011, and continues to be a curator there.

 Biography

 Neufeld was born in Edmonton, Alberta, in 1951.
-He received a bachelor's degree from the University of Calgary and an M.A. from the University of British Columbia in 1976 with a thesis entitled "He who will not work, neither shall he eat: German social democratic attitudes to labor, 1890-1914".
-He received his Ph.D. from Johns Hopkins University in 1984 with a dissertation on "From artisans to workers: the transformation of the skilled metalworkers of Nuremberg, 1835-1905".
+He received a bachelor's degree from the University of Calgary, and a Master of Arts from the University of British Columbia in 1976 with his thesis "He who will not work, neither shall he eat": German social democratic attitudes to labor, 1890-1914.
+He received his Ph.D. from Johns Hopkins University in 1984 with the dissertation From artisans to workers: the transformation of the skilled metalworkers of Nuremberg, 1835-1905.

 Since the 1990s, Neufeld has written several works about Wernher von Braun.
-His work has been criticized as non-scientific.